A slice of paradise near Manila

 The island itself is very small.
 You can actually walk the whole way around it with a casual stroll in less than 30 mins.
 We had a fantastic afternoon relaxing with a couple of beers in the water.
 The beautiful and peaceful scenery made the beers taste that much better.

 Don’t let the long drive there put you off, as the roads driving up there are great and the traffic is reasonable.
 If it makes you feel more justified, then spend a couple of nights up there.
 Either way, you just have to get up there.
 As I mentioned earlier, I’m kicking myself I didn’t go up there earlier and I will definitely be going back!
+You can also check out my video which will give you a real good look and feel for the place.

 Costs: Speed boat to Potipot Island P350/head